akshaybannatti/Detecting-Forest-Fire-/README.md

 │   ├── video_1.gif
 │   ├── video_2.gif
 │   └── video_3.gif
+Modules Overview
-The datasets can be setup using functions defines in setup_datasets.py.
-The model we used which performs transfer learning from InceptionV3 is defined in transfer_learning.py, this module contains a function that defines a batch generator which performs data augmentation.
-The training process is also handled in this file, with the possibility of freezing layers and adapting the learning rate for fine-tuning.
-Modules video_annotation.py allows to annotate a video with predictions from our CNN and evaluate_model.py allows us to evaluate our model and mine difficult examples for the network.
+setup_datasets.py: Handles dataset setup and preparation. transfer_learning.py: Implements the transfer learning model based on InceptionV3, including the definition of a batch generator that applies data augmentation techniques.
+This file also manages training, including the option to freeze layers and adjust the learning rate for fine-tuning. video_annotation.py: Annotates video frames with predictions from the trained CNN. evaluate_model.py: Evaluates the model and extracts challenging examples for further training.
 Usage
-Requirements:
-The project was tested with the following versions of librairies:

-  imageio==2.6.1
-  imageio-ffmpeg==0.3.0
-  Keras==2.1.6
-  matplotlib==2.2.3
-  numpy==1.15.1
-  opencv-contrib-python==3.4.0.12
-  Pillow==5.2.0
-  tensorflow==1.5.1
-Launcher
-The module launcher.py contains a command-line parser which allows to launch our project.

-Training
-DATASET is the path to the dataset.
-PROPORTION must be in [0, 1] is the proportion of the dataset to be used for training, the rest is kept for validation.
-FREEZE is a boolean on whether to freeze the inception layers in the network.
-EPOCHS and BATCH_SIZE can be specified, their default values are 10 and 32.

-launcher.py train [-h] -data DATASET -prop PROPORTION -freeze FREEZE [-epochs EPOCHS] [-batch BATCH_SIZE] Fine tuning
-MODEL_PATH is the path to a pre-trained model, this must be a file containing wieghts + architecture.
-LEARNING_RATE can be specified, its default value is 0.001 (0.01 is used when training and is the default value of the optimizer we used).

-launcher.py tune [-h] -model MODEL_PATH [-lr LEARNING_RATE] -data DATASET -prop PROPORTION -freeze FREEZE [-epochs EPOCHS] [-batch BATCH_SIZE]
-Perform a prediction
-launcher.py predict [-h] -path IMAGE_PATH -model MODEL_PATH
-Extract difficult examples
-Extracts images which are hard to classify by the model.
-When the network performs a prediction with a confidence level (probability) lower than EXTRACT_THRESHOLD for the correct class of an image, the path to this image is yielded.

-launcher.py extract [-h] -data DATASET -model MODEL_PATH -threshold EXTRACT_THRESHOLD
-Metrics on a test set
-Yields the metrics of our model on a test set.

-launcher.py test [-h] -data DATASET -model MODEL_PATH Video annotation
-The video given by INPUT_VIDEO_PATH is processed and prediction is performed on its frames, the annotated video is written to OUTPUT_VIDEO_PATH.
-A FREQ can be given so that only one out of every FREQ frames is extracted for prediction to speed up processing.

-launcher.py video [-h] -in INPUT_VIDEO_PATH -out OUTPUT_VIDEO_PATH -model MODEL_PATH [-freq FREQ]
-Results
-Trained model file
-Our trained model file containing the model architecture and trained weights is the file transfer_learned_model.h5 at the root of the project.

-Performance
-The performance of our model, measured by categorical loss and accuracy is the following:

-On the provided test set :

-transfer_learned_model.h5
-100 samples
-loss : 0.3496805104602239 | acc : 0.9108910891089109
-On the whole dataset :

-transfer_learned_model.h5
-5953 samples
-loss : 0.0360565472869205 | acc : 0.9914328909793382
-From our experiments, it seems that 'fire' and 'no fire' images are always lassified with high accuracy.
-Images labelled 'start fire' are harder to classify for the network.
-This may be explained by the fact that 'fire' images may contain smoke and that 'start fire' images sometimes contain small flames.
+The project is controlled via a command-line interface (CLI) through the launcher.py module, which accepts various commands to manage training, fine-tuning, prediction, and video annotation.
+Here are some examples of the available commands:

+Train the model:

+css
+Copy code
+launcher.py train -data DATASET -prop PROPORTION -freeze FREEZE [-epochs EPOCHS] [-batch BATCH_SIZE] Fine-tune a pre-trained model:

+css
+Copy code
+launcher.py tune -model MODEL_PATH -lr LEARNING_RATE -data DATASET -prop PROPORTION -freeze FREEZE [-epochs EPOCHS] [-batch BATCH_SIZE]
+Make predictions on an image:

+lua
+Copy code
+launcher.py predict -path IMAGE_PATH -model MODEL_PATH
+Extract difficult examples:

+kotlin
+Copy code
+launcher.py extract -data DATASET -model MODEL_PATH -threshold EXTRACT_THRESHOLD
+Evaluate the model on a test set:

+bash
+Copy code
+launcher.py test -data DATASET -model MODEL_PATH
+Annotate a video with predictions:

+css
+Copy code
+launcher.py video -in INPUT_VIDEO_PATH -out OUTPUT_VIDEO_PATH -model MODEL_PATH [-freq FREQ]
+Model and Performance
+The trained model is saved as transfer_learned_model.h5 at the root of the project.
+The model's performance, measured by categorical loss and accuracy, is as follows:

+On the provided test set (100 samples):

+Loss: 0.3497
+Accuracy: 91.09%
+On the entire dataset (5953 samples):

+Loss: 0.0361
+Accuracy: 99.14%
+From our experiments, we found that the model performs exceptionally well at classifying 'fire' and 'no fire' images with high accuracy.
+However, the 'start fire' images are more challenging to classify.
+This could be due to the fact that 'fire' images may also contain smoke, and 'start fire' images sometimes feature small flames that are harder to distinguish.

+Video Examples
+Examples of annotated videos processed by the model can be found in the video_examples/ directory.
+These videos demonstrate the model's ability to make real-time predictions on video frames.

 Video examples
 Examples of videos annotated by our model can be found below.